Skip to content

 Created Script

 The script is always generated within the Test() function of the current Main.js file.
-The term current refers to the Main.js file of the test, test case, or Page Object / Module to which this .soap definition belongs.
+The term current refers to the Main.js file of the test, test case, or Page Object / Module to which this .rest definition belongs.

 In the case of a Page Object, you would need to cut the generated code from Test() and paste it into the corresponding <PageObject>_DoAction function.